 2. No-sew Old T-shirt Face Mask

 This no-sew method is perfect for any parent because children outgrow clothing so fast, you probably have an old t-shirt lying around somewhere.
 It’s an easy pattern requiring minimal effort.
-For this face mask, you only need two items, an old t-shirt and a pair of scissors.
+For this DIY face mask, you only need two items, an old t-shirt and a pair of scissors.

 To make this no-sew t-shirt face mask, find an old t-shirt your child no longer fits into.
 Then, cut less than half of the bottom portion of the t-shirt.
 The CDC recommends 7 to 8 inches be cut from the bottom of a t-shirt.
 However, the instructions from the CDC are directions for an adult, not a child.
 This measurement may be shorter than 7 inches if you’re using your child’s shirt.

-Follow the steps below to create a t-shirt face mask!
+How to create a t-shirt face mask:

 - Lay an old t-shirt flat on a table